Cloud Storage Systems

 Security and administration features are important considerations for enterprises.
 Security is particularly important for storing sensitive, private data in the cloud.

-Cloud storage providers offer different levels of security to address concerns.
-For example, Google Drive lets users set up two-step verification.
+Cloud storage systems offer different levels of security to address concerns.
+For example, Google Cloud Storage lets users set up two-step verification.
 CertainSafe is HIPAA compliant.
 Code42 lets users backup files in the cloud and on another machine.
 This is so that they are safe and available should something happen to the user’s local drive, even without internet access.

 Possible security and administration features include:

-Single sign-on with Active Directory/SAML based identity providers
+Single sign-on with Active Directory/SAML based identity software

 Two-step verification for added security